PREPPING FOR PETS:

 4. Keep Identification Visible

-Use Clear ID Tags: Include your name, phone number, and emergency contact.
+Use a clear ID tag: Include your name, phone number, and emergency contact.

-Microchip Registration: Ensure the microchip is linked to your current address and phone.
+Microchip: Make sure your pet’s microchip info is up to date with your current address and phone.

 Recommended Product: